 People with a rib fracture are asked to cough or breathe deeply about once an hour while they are awake to keep the air sacs in the lung open and prevent pneumonia Prevention Pneumonia is an infection of the small air sacs of the lungs (alveoli) and the tissues around them.
 Pneumonia is one of the most common causes of death worldwide.
 Often, pneumonia is the final... read more .

 People with several rib fractures may need to be treated in the hospital.

 People with flail chest often need to have their breathing supported with a ventilator Mechanical Ventilation Mechanical ventilation is use of a machine to aid the movement of air into and out of the lungs.
 Some people with respiratory failure need a mechanical ventilator (a machine that helps air get... read more until the injuries heal.
-Some people with flail chest may need surgery to reduce the risk of complications, including pneumonia, lengthy hospital stays, and death.
+Some people with flail chest may need surgery to stabilize the ribs and reduce the risk of complications, including pneumonia, lengthy hospital stays, and death.